tomsquest/tomsquest.github.io/_posts/2025-03-01-bigquery-streaming-typescript.md

 ---
-title: Streaming data to BigQuery with TypeScript, Fast!
+title: Streaming data from BigQuery with TypeScript, Fast!
 lang: en
 last_modified_at: 2025-03-01
 ---